CLEP / College Composition (+ Modular)

 Question 4: Before you begin writing an essay, you have to consider three things

-1. Audience, tone, and format
+2. Audience, tone, and purpose

-3. Audience, tone, and purpose
+3. Diction, audience, and purpose

-Correct Answer: C. Audience, tone, and purpose
+Correct Answer: B. Audience, tone, and purpose

 Explanation: Anytime you are getting ready to write an essay, you really have to think about who it is you are writing for (audience) because you want to use the right tone (conversational or formal).
 If you are writing for friends or family, you can have that informal, conversational tone, where you don't have to worry about being too serious??
 For academic writing, you need to write to your teachers and peers – so, a formal tone would be better.
 You also need to figure out why you are writing the essay – what is your purpose?
 Is it to inform, persuade, entertain, compare, or argue?